Ethel Jackson: Theatrical career

 By April 1899 she was in the company of A Runaway Girl.
 The production began with a show in Troy, New York on September 18.
 James T. Powers played the role of Flipper, the jockey.

-The Casino Theatre presented an English fairy play, Little Red Riding Hood, in January 1900.
+Jackson starred as the title character in George T. Richardson's musical Little Red Riding Hood; a work which premiered on Christmas Eve 1899 at the Boston Museum.
+She remained with the production when it transferred to Broadway's Casino Theatre in January 1900.
 Jackson was 'Riding Hood', with Madge Lessing as 'Little Boy Blue' and Kitty Mitchell as 'Little Jack Horner'.
 The production was the work of Edward E. Rice.
 In 1901, Jackson created the title role in Miss Bob White, a comic opera written by Willard Spenser.
 The story tells of two millionaires compelled to live for several months as tramps after losing an election bet.
 They come to a dairy farm close to Philadelphia and are put to work.
 Jackson is a New York society belle who arrives at the farm disguised as a dairy maid.
 She successfully woos the man she is infatuated with.

 In February 1905 she was in a production of The Brixton Burglary at the Carnegie Lyceum in Manhattan.
 Written by Frederick W. Sidney, the presentation could not be staged in Brooklyn, New York, because of the burning of the Brooklyn Academy of Music.
 Several hundred members and friends of the Amaranth, Brooklyn's oldest dramatic society, attended the performance.
 She starred in The Blue Moon on Broadway in 1906.